sdmetcalfe5/PSY6422_250134696_Project/README.md

 -   This is the README file to provide the overall structure of the repository and provide precursor information to run the visualization's code.

 -   The index files are where the code for the quarto page are located.

--   The AlcoholProfile.metadata.csv file is the codebook that gives explanations of the indicators and variables within the data set.